Edna Mae Robinson: Personal life

-As a dancer at the Cotton Club, Holly had an affair with fellow dancer Bill Robinson.

 She married Sugar Ray Robinson on May 29, 1944.
-They had difficulty having children during their rocky marriage.
+They had difficulty having children during their tumultuous marriage.
 Robinson had four miscarriages before the birth of their son, Ray Robinson Jr. (born 1949).
-Despite her husband’s extramarital affairs, Robinson was a loyal wife often seen ringside during his fights.
+Despite her husband’s extramarital affairs, Robinson was present in support and often seen ringside during his fights.
 They separated in 1960 and obtained a divorce in 1962.
-Although Robinson tried to have other romances, she never remarried.

 In 1969, Sugar Ray tried to declare their marriage void on the grounds that her divorce from a previous husband was fraudulent; his case was dismissed.
 Their separation agreement provided her with $200 a week, fringe benefits and a percentage of any annual income over $60,000.
 In 1989, Robinson stated her divorce settlement amounted to a little more than $23,000 due to Sugar Ray's bad investments and issues with the IRS.